Best free software for students 2023

 Other free software

-If you've been taking advantage of all the free software we've shown you, then your laptop may be getting a little clogged up.
+If you've been taking advantage of all the free software we've shown you, your laptop may be getting a little clogged up.

 CCleaner works pretty quickly and can really speed up your laptop.